-It's also fair to ask whether any laboratory test is a reasonable simulation of the passage of 1,000 years.
+It’s also fair to ask whether the 1,000 years claim means anything at all.
 Who knows what conditions will be like centuries from now?
-Given the rate at which technology becomes obsolete, will any current optical media be usable even 20 years from now, much less 1,000?
+For that matter, will any current optical media be usable even 20 years from now?
 Can you still use a floppy disk from 1996, even if the disk itself is intact?
-I conclude that the "1,000 years" business is meaningless market-speak, not to mention statistically dishonest.
+I conclude that anybody who buys M-DISC media based on these marketing claims is, well, buying into hype.

 M-DISC vs. CDs and DVDs

-Conventional DVDs or CDs are known to degrade over a period of decades, due to many different variables.
+Conventional DVDs or CDs are known to degrade, due to many different variables, over a period of decades.
 The Council on Library and Information Resources maintains detailed information on this.
 They write:

 “Among the manufacturers that have done testing, there is consensus that, under recommended storage conditions, CD-R, DVD-R, and DVD+R discs should have a life expectancy of 100 to 200 years or more; CD-RW, DVD-RW, DVD+RW, and DVD-RAM discs should have a life expectancy of 25 years or more.
 Little information is available for CD-ROM and DVD-ROM discs (including audio and video), resulting in an increased level of uncertainty for their life expectancy.
 Expectations vary from 20 to 100 years for these discs.”

 As for M-DISC, the only solution is to have yourself cryogenically frozen.
-1,000 years from now, assuming the planet hasn't been nuked into a lump of carbon, you can have yourself revived, pull out the M-DISCs and reader you cleverly brought with you, and test your discs if they haven't all disintegrated.
+1,000 years from now, assuming the planet hasn’t been nuked into a lump of carbon, you can have yourself revived, pull out the M-DISCs and reader you cleverly stored in your hermetic chamber, and test your discs if they haven’t all disintegrated.
 Then you can obtain whatever time-travel device is currently stylish, return to the present, and inform us of the results.
-We'd love to hear it, and while you're at it, bring me the next 20 Super Bowl winners.
+We’d love to hear it, and while you’re at it, bring me the next 20 Super Bowl winners.